 Odegard’s signature carpet design Pangden, an often-imitated adaptation of the hand woven apron of mismatched stripes worn by married Tibetan women, is a classic that continues to abstract and update with surprising and original uses of colors.

 This collection of rugs is made from Indian sari silk and recycled yarns, giving new life to these colorful yarns that once comprised the elegant, unstitched garments of the women of India.
 The saris yarns are taken apart, re-spun, combined with new silk, hand knotted into original and exclusive graphic designs on cotton and wool foundations.
 The designs can also be made entirely of wool or wool combinations with varying amounts of silk.
 The unique mottled effect of each rug reproduced utilizes a proprietary technique that makes each piece a stunning work of art.

 ATMOSPHERIC IMPRESSIONS COLLECTION

 This collection is an extention of our Sari Lights Collection.
-This beautiful collection was inspired by original watercolor paintings and marker drawings influenced by aerial phenomena present in our natural world.
-Hand-woven in 100% Indian raw silk and/or in silk and wool combinations.
+This beautiful collection was inspired by original watercolor paintings and marker drawings influenced by natural aerial formations.
+Hand-woven in 100% Indian raw silk or in silk and wool combinations.

 Inspired by Japanese peasant and workers’ garments and textiles of the past.
 The ancient craft of sashiko traditionally involves extensively stitching together several layers of used cloth to produce the one-of-a-kind work garments and sleeping blankets that are at the heart of this collection.